opensdmx/rsdmx/README.md

 ============================

-``rsdmx`` is a package to parse/read SDMX data and metadata in R. It provide classes and methods to read SDMX-ML data and metadata.
+``rsdmx`` is a package to parse/read SDMX data and metadata in R. It provides a set of classes and methods to read data and metadata documents exchanged through the Statistical Data and Metadata Exchange (SDMX) framework.
+The package currently focuses on the SDMX XML standard format (SDMX-ML).

 At now, the package allows to read:
 * Datasets (``GenericData``, ``CompactData`` and ``MessageGroup`` SDMX-ML types)